z0r1k/chai/README.md

 Based on your current location or on a user defined location we'll find coffee-shops around you.

-These will be sorted by their wifi quality, their power socket amount and finally their overall working environment (is it noisy? is there enough room, etc).
+These will be sorted by their wifi quality, their amount of power socket and finally their overall working environment (is it noisy? is there enough room, etc).

-The overall score is represented in what we call Chai-Score - an aggregated overall score based on the individual categories.
+The overall score is represented in what we call Chai-Score - an aggregated score based on the individual categories.

-# This coffee-shops was great / horrible how can I let others know about this?
+# This coffee-shop was great / horrible how can I let others know about this?

 Easy peasy!
 Rate the shop!

 You can rate every category in a range between 1-5.
-Once you're done, your score will be added to the shops overall score for everyone else to see.
+Once you're done, your score will be added to the shops overall score for the whole world to see.

 Wi-Chai can be used here: [Wi-Chai](www.wi-chai.com)